 A slicer takes an STL or OBJ model file, adds supports to hold the model during printing, divides the model into thin layers, and writes the file your printer reads.
 Without a slicer there is nothing to print.

-If the cornerstone article on resin printing for miniatures already covers this in the depth you need, skip ahead.
+If the cornerstone article on resin printing for miniatures already covers this in the depth you need, you can stop here.
 For everyone else: the slicer is the software step between “I have a 3D model” and “my printer knows what to do with it.”
 It matters more than the average forum discussion suggests, because the support settings, the layer height, and the resin profile all live inside the slicer profile you build.

 The three options